sparrowcode/PermissionsKit/README.md

 ## YouTube Video

-I have YouTube channel where I publish videos about Xcode and design.
+I have [YouTube channel](https://www.youtube.com/channel/UCNUGzZfcOyX4YpP36VzeZ6A) where I publish videos about Xcode and Design.
 You can see how I develop native design for `SPPermission` dialog view:

 [![Timelaps on YouTube](https://rawcdn.githack.com/IvanVorobei/SPPermission/832efb7929d7237888e0ee7a7f05a2e6e0e29e6f/Recource/sppermission-design-preivew.jpg)](https://youtu.be/1mDdX7fQRv4)